Escobar constants of planar domains: Bounds on the Escobar constants of planar domains

-We now proof Theorem\,\ref{regular-polygons}, i.e. we estimate $I_k$ for regular $n$-gon with $n\ge 3$, which will henceforth be denoted by $D_n$.
-Clearly, the Escobar constants $I_k(D_n)$ are invariant under translation and scaling of $D_n$.
-Below, we therefore assume without loss of generality that $D_n$ is centered at the origin and its vertices lie on the unit circle. \begin{proof}[Proof of Theorem\,\ref{regular-polygons}] We start by proving ${(i)}$.
-The first goal is the proof of inequality
+We now prove Theorem\,\ref{regular-polygons}, i.e. we provide $I_k$ for regular $n$-gons with $n\ge 3$, which will henceforth be denoted by $D_n$.
+Since the Escobar constants $I_k(D_n)$ are invariant under translation and scaling of $D_n$, we assume w.l.o.g. that $D_n$ is centered at the origin and its vertices lie on the unit circle. \begin{proof}[\textbf{Proof of Theorem\,\ref{regular-polygons}}] We start by proving ${(i)}$.
+We first prove the inequality